Suppressing decoherence in quantum state transfer with unitary operations: Validating error suppression with a cloud-based quantum processor

-{\bf Tests with the use of the quantum processors}.
-Next we consider an implementation of the decoherence suppression scheme on a real cloud-accessible 5-qubit quantum processor \texttt{ibmq\char`_manila}.
-To access the decoherence process on the real device we utilize the \texttt{Delay} instructions in the natural time units (\texttt{dt}).
+In this section, we implement circuits from the previous section on a cloud-accessible 5-qubit quantum processor \texttt{ibmq\char`_manila}.
+To access the decoherence process on the real device, we utilize the \texttt{Delay} instructions in the natural time units (\texttt{dt}).
 Delay time can be seen as the strength of the decoherence distortion of the input state on the real device.
-Moreover, there is an additional source of decoherence related to imperfect implementation of unitary gates.

 It is also important to note that the form of the decoherence channel is not exactly known.
+One can expect that ${\cal E}[\cdot]$ has a tensor product form of single-qubit channels, each consisting of depolarizing, dephasing, amplitude damping ones~\cite{georgopoulos2021modeling}.
+However, certain collective decoherence effects also can take place due to a qubits' crosstalk.
 That is why to optimize the parameter of the collective protecting operation $\mathcal{B}(\xi)$, we perform additional measurements.
-We demonstrate the resulting dependence of the input-output fidelity on the angle $\xi$ in Fig.~\ref{fig:exp-1}.
+We demonstrate the resulting dependence of the input-output fidelity on the angle $\xi$ in Fig.~\ref{fig:ibmq-calibration}.
+We observe the drift of the optimal parameter $\xi$ with the increase of delay time.
+This highlights the usefulness of utilizing the collective operator in this case.

-The results of the final fidelity measurements for $n=2$ and $n=4$ qubits are shown in Fig. \ref{fig:exp-2}.
-We see that the resulting input-output fidelity is lower for any protection scheme compared with unprotected case for weak decoherence action due to the additional cost of single- muli- qubit gates.
-However, with a decoherence enhancement, we observe the gain from the protection scheme.
-As in the simulator case, the collective-collective scheme show better performance.
-That can be explained by the triviality of the protection operators action (see Table~\ref{tbl}).
-At the same time we observe that individual-collective and collective-individual schemes are almost of the same performance.
+The results of the final fidelity measurements for $n=2$ and $n=4$ qubits are shown in Fig. \ref{fig:ibmq-results}.
+We note that the resulting input-output fidelities, given in this section, are obtained experimentally without additional circuit transpilation.
+We can see that the resulting input-output fidelity is lower for any protection scheme compared with unprotected case for weak decoherence action.
+This is due to the additional noise from single- and multiqubit gates in pre- post- processing operators.
+However, with the enhancement of the decoherence, we observe the gain from protection schemes.
+This demonstrates the existence of a tradeoff between the use of additional unitary operations to prevent decoherence and the noise created by these operations.
+Similar to the results of the previous section, the collective-collective scheme shows the best performance starting from some large enough noise.
+This can be explained by the triviality of the protection operators action.
+At the same time, we observe that individual-collective and collective-individual schemes are almost of the same performance.